Explainable AI Decision-Making in Human-AI Groups

 This illustration highlights the complexity of teaching human groups by modeling different belief states.
 Top-left shows three individuals with different beliefs about the robot’s decision-making.
 These beliefs are used to generate targeted or aggregated representations shown at the bottom: individual beliefs (distinct understanding per person), team common belief (intersection of all), and team joint belief (union of all).
 The robot uses these representations to adapt its explanations for improved understanding across the team.

 A closed-loop teaching framework leverages insights from education literature to adaptively generate demonstrations based on individual and aggregated team beliefs.
-Human learners are provided with several lessons, with each lesson having demonstrations (examples) of robot behavior, check-in tests to evaluate their understanding of the underlying concept, and feedback on their performance in these tests.
+Human learners are provided with several lessons (scaffolding) associated with concepts with increasing complexity.
+Each lesson has demonstrations (examples) of robot behavior, check-in tests to evaluate their understanding of the underlying concept, and feedback on their performance in these tests.

 The research explored how teaching strategies tailored to group or individual beliefs can significantly benefit different groups characterized by varying levels of learner capabilities.
-For instance, a group belief strategy was found to be advantageous for groups with mostly proficient learners, while individual strategies were better suited for groups with mostly naive learners.
-We validated these findings in simulated and empirical online studies.
+We found that group belief strategy to be advantageous for groups with mostly proficient learners, while individual strategies were better suited for groups with mostly naive learners.
+We validated these findings in simulated (Jayaraman et al., 2024) and empirical online studies (Jayaraman et al., 2025).